 Due to the nature of the application that we aim to make, designing a robust folder structure to represent the hierarchy is crucial to our success.
 We strive to design a structure that is generic enough to be extended while also being able to capture unique functionality of the different parties at play.

-are required to manage children.
-The Model
+whereas Root and Group are required to manage children.
+The Model component briefly mentioned this implementation,

 but I will delve into it more comprehensively in this implementation.